NuclearSteven/FlickeringLantern/README.md

 # FlickeringLantern
-FlickeringLantern is a open source version of Minecraft.
+FlickeringLantern is a open source clone of Minecraft.